Cyber-Labs/WoC18ProjectProposals/README.md

 - **Goals:**
   - Phase 1: Implementation of machine learning models for various regression tasks.
 You can choose tasks of your own or discuss with the mentors.
-  - Phase 2: Implementation of more advanced machine learning models for classification tasks on image data.
+  - Phase 2: Implementation of more advanced machine Flearning models for classification tasks on image data.

 - **Requirements:**
   - Implementation knowledge of machine learning algorithms.